pbrdmn/brd.mn/src/articles/mentors/index.md

 Like me, I imagine for many people a career in software development wasn’t started with a clear path mapped out to where you would end up.

-You liked playing with computers, you got a programming book, or you taught yourself to code by pulling apart websites in your free time—this was my experience.
+You liked playing with computers, you got a programming book, took a course, or taught yourself to code by pulling apart websites in your free time - which was my experience.

 This interest in computers, technology, and learning about programming after school continued as I studied computer engineering at university.
-Here I learned of Unix, microcontrollers, and many of the programming fundamentals, principles, and patterns.
+Here I learned of Unix, microcontrollers, and many of the programming fundamentals, principles, and patterns I still use today.

 I found the university courses in IT and software engineering taught me how to write code, how software works, and the basics of how to run a software project.
 But I found little there that would help build a career roadmap beyond what it meant to write software.